 Mary Kathleen Lyttelton (née Clive) by Eveleen Myers (née Tennant), platinum print, 1890s: NPG Ax68772 © National Portrait Gallery, London

-Editorship of the new section allowed Kathleen to cover issues that had a direct impact on women’s lives, and to bring them directly into the homes of clergymen and their families.
-From the beginning, her focus was on the new opportunities opening up for women of different social classes to study and work.
-There were articles on women as school managers and, working in public health, much-needed sanitary inspectors.
+Editorship of the new Guardian section allowed Kathleen to cover issues that had a direct impact on women’s lives, and to bring them directly into the homes of respectable clergymen and their families.
+From the beginning, her focus was on the new opportunities opening up for women of different social classes to study and work, as it had been since co-founding Cambridge’s first women’s suffrage association.
+There were articles on women as school managers and, in the field of public health, much-needed sanitary inspectors.
 Or what about a career as a nurse, an elementary school teacher or in the printing trade?
-The ‘well-educated gentlewomen’ who read The Guardian were encouraged to consider what were previously seen as lowly occupations.
-And to cater for their needs, there was a feature on ‘A restaurant for busy women’ that had recently opened in Manchester Square, London.
+The ‘well-educated gentlewoman’ who read The Guardian was encouraged to consider what were previously seen as lowly occupations.
+And to cater for genteel working women’s needs, there was a feature on ‘A restaurant for busy women’ that had recently opened in Manchester Square, London.

 By 1904 Kathleen was writing editorial leader columns every week.
 She was outspoken about the need for women to earn money on the same terms as men, including in her own profession of writing.
-She was aware that ‘in spite of Fanny Burney, Maria Edgeworth, and Jane Austen’ women writers were still seen as overstepping a boundary if they were paid on equal terms to men.
-‘Even when Charlotte Yonge achieved her first success, it was not considered the right thing for her to receive a pecuniary reward for her labours’, she noted, ‘and the difficulty was overcome by handing the proceeds to a charitable society.’
-Things had not changed much, she implied.
+She was aware that, as she put it, ‘in spite of Fanny Burney, Maria Edgeworth, and Jane Austen’ women writers were still seen as overstepping a boundary if they were paid on equal terms to men.
+‘Even when Charlotte Yonge achieved her first success, it was not considered the right thing for her to receive a pecuniary reward for her labours’, she noted with asperity, ‘and the difficulty was overcome by handing the proceeds to a charitable society.’
+Things had not changed much.

-Injustices closer to home were also highlighted.
-In July 1904 Kathleen reported on Mrs Higgs who, as a precursor of George Orwell, had described her experience of spending five days as a woman tramp, sleeping in workhouses and common lodgings.
-‘After the tramp ward men and women no longer fear prison,’ Mrs Higgs wrote, and as a result of her report, local governments in Lancashire and Yorkshire took action.
-Elsewhere, Kathleen reported on the ‘crying need of an ambulance service in London’ rather than using cabs to take injured people to hospital, and took up the cause of Dr Ethel Vernon, a competent and well-liked doctor who was sacked from Westminster Hospital because one male consultant did not want to work with a woman.
-In another leader column, she argued for a greater knowledge of the laws that existed to protect working women and girls instead of the bazaars and charity balls favoured by her well-meaning, wealthy friends.
+Injustices closer to home were also highlighted in the Guardian.
+In July 1904 Kathleen reported on Mrs Higgs who, as a precursor of George Orwell, had written about her experience of spending five days as a woman tramp, sleeping in workhouses and common lodgings.
+‘After the tramp ward men and women no longer fear prison,’ Mrs Higgs wrote, and as a result of her article, local governments in Lancashire and Yorkshire took action.
+Elsewhere, Kathleen reported on the ‘crying need of an ambulance service in London’ rather than using cabs to take injured people to hospital, and she passionately supported the cause of Dr Ethel Vernon, a competent and well-liked doctor who was sacked from Westminster Hospital simply because one male consultant did not want to work with a woman.
+In another leader column, she argued for a greater knowledge of the laws that existed to protect working women and girls, instead of the fund-raising philanthropic approach favoured by her well-meaning, wealthy friends.